 Influence of groundwater and wastewater irrigation on lead accumulation in soil and vegetables: Implications for health risk assessment and phytoremediation

-Khalid, S, Shahid, M, Dumat, C, Niazi, NK, Bibi, I, Gul Bakhat, JFS, Abbas, G, Murtaza, B & Javeed, HMR in press 2017, 'Influence of groundwater and wastewater irrigation on lead accumulation in soil and vegetables: Implications for health risk assessment and phytoremediation', International Journal of Phytoremediation.
+Khalid, S, Shahid, M, Dumat, C, Niazi, NK, Bibi, I, Gul Bakhat, JFS, Abbas, G, Murtaza, B & Javeed, HMR in press in press, 'Influence of groundwater and wastewater irrigation on lead accumulation in soil and vegetables: Implications for health risk assessment and phytoremediation', International Journal of Phytoremediation.

 Published version available from: